arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 }
 ```

 In this example, if we receive `0x50` from the Small Tank Opta™, the Big Tank will turn off the pump.
 If it captures `0x36` or `0x37`, the Big Tank will have the information regarding Small Tank's maximum level.
 The following simple parser does this task inside the Big Tank's Opta™.
-The minor difference between the Small Tank Opta™ is how it seeks for the data to retrieve.
+The minor difference between the Small Tank Opta™ resides in how it seeks for the data to retrieve.
 The Big Tank Opta™ will use `readInputRegisterValues(42, 0x00, 1)` to request Small Tank Opta™ and search for the data if it has available information.

 ```arduino
 /**